Emergency Procedures for Yearn Finance

 - Loss of private keys for a key role, such as a Strategist

-- Potential exploit discovered by team or bounty program researcher
+- Potential exploit discovered by a team or bounty program researcher

-- Active exploit / hack in progress discovered by unknown party
+- Active exploit/hack in progress discovered by an unknown party

 In the event of an emergency situation, the following roles should be assigned to Yearn contributors working to resolve the situation:

 - Web Lead

 A contributor may be assigned up to two of these roles concurrently.

 Facilitates the emergency handling and ensures the process described in this document is followed, engaging with the correct stakeholders and teams for the necessary decisions to be made quickly.
 A suitable Facilitator is any person familiar with the process and is confident that they can drive the team to follow through.
 It's expected that the person assigned to this role has relevant experience either from having worked real scenarios or through drill training.